zapatoada/snellify/README.md

 Please feel free to copy / edit / reuse the code in any way you like.

-To use your own images, simply edit line 60 of maka.js.
-Thanks.

 Code blatantly stolen from #MAKA